-Up to 80 per cent of infections are said to be transmitted when your hands touch surfaces like a handrail, self check-in machine and even the tray table in your plane seat.
+Up to 80 per cent of viruses – and that includes coronavirus – are said to be transmitted when your hands touch infected surfaces like a handrail, self check-in machine and even the tray table in your plane seat.

 The simple truth is, when you travel you’re around people from many different countries.
 It’s highly likely that you’ll be exposed to strains of a virus that your body hasn’t come into contact with before.

 Before you know it, you’ve got a headache and fever, even gastro or the flu.
 (Let’s not even talk about the hazards of jet lag, dehydration or deep vein thrombosis at this point.